advename/The-React-Library-guide/README.md

 ```

 ### 1.2.3 – Dynamic vs Static module loading
-In dynamic module loading imports and exports are resolved at runtime.
-Therefore imports and exports can be loaded inside functions or conditionals.
+In dynamic module loading, imports and exports are resolved at runtime.
+Therefore, imports and exports can be loaded inside functions or conditionals.

-In static module loading, imports and exports are resolved during compile time - that is before the script starts executing (=runtime).
+In static module loading, imports and exports are resolved during compile time - that is, before the script starts executing (=runtime).
 Hence, making it impossible to wrap imports and exports in conditionals since the compiler does not know the state of the condition (only known during runtime) ^[[Static module resolution](http://calculist.org/blog/2012/06/29/static-module-resolution/)].

-Lets have a look at the following CJS example^[[Stolen from here](https://exploringjs.com/es6/ch_modules.html#_benefit-faster-lookup-of-imports)] , where you have to run the code to determine what it imports:
+Let's have a look at the following CJS example^[[Stolen from here](https://exploringjs.com/es6/ch_modules.html#_benefit-faster-lookup-of-imports)] , where you have to run the code to determine what it imports:
 ```js
 var mylib;
 if (Math.random()) {